University Senate Quick Reference Guide

 Chair of the Senate:

-The Chair of the Senate has a dedicated email account (senate-chair@purdue.edu) and can be reached via the web form from the Senate website.
-Questions for Question Time and Advisory Committee should be routed to the Senate Chair.
+The Chair of the Senate has a dedicated email account (senate-chair@purdue.edu) and can also be reached via web form from the Senate website.
+Queries for Question Time and Advisory Committee will be solicited monthly.

 Chair of the Steering Committee:

-The Chair of the Steering Committee is the primary point of contact for anyone who wishes to have a motion added to the Senate agenda, or looking to have an issue assigned to a proper Standing Committee.
+The Chair of the Steering Committee is the primary point of contact for anyone who wishes to have a motion added to the Senate agenda or wants to have an issue assigned to a proper Standing Committee.

 It is often unclear to anyone who has not been through the process just how much time it takes to usher policy through the University Senate.
 When planning, please keep in mind the following: